tintin2010/tweet-analytics/README.md

 * Ability to parse tweets and create vertices and edges using titan core and blueprints API

-* TODO : run sample queries using gremlin
+* sample queries working in gremlin : g.V.identifier
+  g.V.map
+  g.E.identifier
+  g.E.map

 * TODO : currently using storm-jms for messaging and apache cassandra, Pavan had suggested storm-kafka and datastax cassandra instead.